Jose-Pablo-Rivas/chip_seq/README.md

 All scripts explains in a little way what they are doing in each step with a short definition above each command.
 It could be good to have a look to the scripts before running them.

 The file "params.txt" contains all the parameters requiered to analyze the data.
-The parameters that are by default are for the prr5 samples analysis.
+The parameters by default are for the prr5 samples analysis.
 If you want to make a different study, you must change the parameters to those that agree with your study.
 If you add more parameters, you must add more parameters to the pipeline.